ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 No seriously.
 It has to do with serialization: attributes of enums are not serialized (which can be a good or bad thing, it depends).
-Most developers opt for the _lazy initialization_ method, since it makes the initializaion more controllable.
+Most developers opt for the _lazy initialization_ method, since it makes the initialization more controllable.

 ## Structure and Participants